Monday’s Rune: Run

 procedure carts, lights, and computer workstations.

-In some in another room more medical miracle role players
+In some other room nearby, more medical miracle role players

 No TV doctor medicine-show drama.
 Okay, maybe a little,